Find details of the proposed charges on our consultation hub on the Citizen Space website.

 Scientific or Educational

 You will need a licence to take or disturb a dormouse, or damage or obstruct access to a breeding or resting place, in order to carry out any kind of research or detailed survey.
-For more information on survey licences, see ‘Applying for licences to undertake standard survey work on dormice’ and ‘Schedule 5 and 6 application form’.
 We can also issue licences for ringing or marking, including fitting radio tracking tags and passive inductive transponder (PIT) tags.
 Licensing these more invasive techniques requires a detailed project method statement.
 If you are working towards your own survey licence, please see the attached Dormouse Training Log.

 If you would like to undertake management or restoration of sites with dormice, you will usually need a conservation licence.

 If you want to apply for a survey licence and have not had one before, you will need to show that you have the necessary training and experience.
 You will need to submit your completed survey and conservation licence application form.

 If you have not held a relevant licence from us before, your application must include a reference form.

 Referees must be:

 - able to comment on their experience of working with the relevant species

 - their ability to use the methods and equipment proposed within your licence application

 - qualified themselves and must have held a relevant licence before